 Fill your kitchen with the comforting aromas of fall.
 This healthy recipe is gluten-free, oil-free, sugar-free, and vegan.
 It easily adapts to a single serving or a huge batch, and kids love diving into their own individual apple.

-- Gather ingredients.
-Preheat oven to 375°F.
+- Preheat oven to 375°F.

-To roast the vegetables
+To prepare the apples

-To finish the soup
+To prepare the stuffing

 Chef Katie Simmons' Tips

 - Use any sweet, crisp apples for this recipe.

 - You can make a double-batch of the "stuffing" mix and store extra in your freezer.
 You'll be ready for this treat any time!

 Chef Katie Simmons is a classically-trainned personal chef in Chicago.
 Her journey to cooking has been a winding path from Kentucky to backpacking in New Zealand through culinary school at Kendall College and working for Whole Foods Market.
 Her own frustrations of being an overweight fitness professional finally led her to embrace a plant-based, vegan diet.